-- Hydrochlorothiazide - usually used in conjunction with an ACE inhibitor e.g. Accuretic, Co-Renitec; or with an angiotensin II receptor e.g. Hypocart, Karvezide
+- hydrochlorothiazide - usually used in conjunction with an ACE inhibitor, also called Accuretic; or with an ARB, also called Atacand

 How do they work?

-Thiazide diuretics (water pills) make you pass urine more often, removing excess fluids from your body.
+Diuretics (water pills) make you pass urine (wee) more often, removing excess fluid from your body.

-You may experience some unwanted side effects when taking a thiazide diuretic.
+You may experience some unwanted side effects when taking a diuretic.
 These can include: